ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 The directive deliberately does not carry an author or a date.
 Recording them in the source means two more fields to write, to keep accurate, and to lie in — while version control already answers both, and cannot be edited without leaving a trace.
 This division is the strongest argument for in-source suppression over an external suppression list, where the last two questions have no answer at all.

 Because a directive is text rather than a typed construct, a malformed one is a diagnostic rather than a compile error.
-A missing `reason` is the exception and is reported as a finding, being the one case a team may want to gate on; the rest are warnings alongside the results, with counts — an empty rule list, an unquoted justification, trailing content, a malformed rule identifier, a directive preceding no construct, and a directive that matched no finding.
+These are reported as warnings alongside the results, with counts: an unquoted justification, trailing content, a malformed rule identifier, a directive preceding no construct, and a directive that matched no finding.
+An absent justification or rule list is not malformed — both are legal — and becomes an error only when the corresponding requirement is switched on.
 A comment only becomes a directive if it opens with the prefix, so `// TODO: scan:suppress this later` stays an ordinary comment; once it does, any deviation from the grammar is reported rather than ignored.

 ### Reporting